UniAccess

 A range of equipment to facilitate individualised learning needs is available on loan.
 We also arrange equipment, technology and furniture for students with alternative exam arrangements.

-With the Library, we can provide Resource Rooms in the Reid and Barry J Marshall libraries if you have a medical condition or disability.
-These Resource Rooms have a range of equipment, software, ergonomic furniture, lockers and a rest area.
-See the Library website for more information.
+We can provide allocated study spaces in the Reid and Barry J Marshall libraries if you have a medical condition or disability.
+These study spaces have a range of equipment, software, ergonomic furniture, and a rest area.
+Lockers can be made available for you and are reviewed on a semester basis.

 • finding relevant work experience